Patan Durbar Square: History

 The history of Durbar Square is not clear.
 Although the Malla Kings of Lalitpur are credited with the establishment of the royal square, it is known that the site was an ancient crossroad.
 The Pradhanas, who settled around the site before the Mallas, have connections with the Durbar Square.
 Some chronicles hint that the Thakuri dynasty built a palace and made reforms to the locality, but there is little evidence of this.
 Scholars are certain that Patan was a prosperous city since ancient times.
-There is also a evidence that the Patan was founded during the 3rd century BC by the Kirat dynasty and was later expanded in the sixth century.
+There is also an evidence that the Patan was founded during the 3rd century BC by the Kirat dynasty and was later expanded in the sixth century.

 The Malla Kings made important changes to the square.
 Most of the current architecture is from the 1600s, constructed during the reign of King Siddhi Narsingh Malla and his son Srinivasa Sukriti.
 Some of the notable Malla Kings who improved the square include Purandarasimha, Sivasimha Malla and Yoganarendra Malla.